ankitects/anki-manual/syncing.md

 collection is closed or opened.
 If you would prefer to synchronize manually, you can disable automatic syncing in Anki’s preferences.

+## Button Colour

+The sync button will change to blue when a normal sync is required, and red when a full sync is required.

 ## Media

 Anki will synchronize any sounds and images used by your notes.
 It will